probablytom/albert/patterns.md

 1. There should only be one plot point to develop
 2. This single plot point should revolve around a single thing, whether that be an object or a feeling.

-So, for example, you could have a story about an umbrella seen in the window of a shop, or a stranger, but nothing else.
+So, for example, you could have a story about an umbrella seen in the window of a shop, or a stranger, but it should be limited to this single item.

 A corollary of #1 is that the plot point should be developed by a (possibly potential) action of the main chracter's.
 So, Albert might want to buy the umbrella, or befriend the stranger, and this action or prospective action is what drives the story.
 Limiting plot points to only one keeps the story easy to both improvise and follow.
 If there's enough plot that various strands can coalesce together, there's too much plot to reasonably improvise.
 On a similar note, if there's enough plot for any meaningful theme to emerge, your plot may also be too complex.